 When it comes to the spoils of obtaining leadership positions, it’s easy for us to “imagine quite a bit” of compensation and authority.
 But we are wise to heed Thrawn’s warning that taking on a leadership role is a significant burden.

 Sure, many of us aspire to be a CEO or owner of our own business.
 However, we usually leave out the heavy responsibilities of such roles, like the nights worrying about making payroll or the hours we may lose with our families.
-Looking into your employee's eyes when you have to make layoffs is a fate worse than explaining to Emperor Palpatine how you let the rebels escape.
+Looking into your employee's eyes when you have to make layoffs is a fate worse than explaining how you let the rebels escape to Emperor Palpatine.

 When thinking about aspiring to a leadership position, it is better for the organization that you, a qualified and talented individual, play the game a bit to be a leader.
-Or, do you want the whole organization to suffer under some nerf herder just because you felt some small talk degraded your day a bit?
+Or do you want the whole organization to suffer under some nerf herder because you felt some small talk degraded your day?

 I’m not saying you are The Chosen One, but you’re reading this blog trying to better yourself, so odds are you would make a pretty great leader.
 So do what it takes – even if you have to “play the game.”
 It will benefit everyone around you.

-On the subject of loyalty, Thrawn is perhaps one of the Galactic Empire's only leaders to inspire such devotion based on his merits.
+On loyalty, Thrawn is perhaps one of the Galactic Empire's only leaders to inspire such devotion based on his merits.
 Thrawn counsels us not to give out our loyalty blindly.